solaris-games/solaris/wiki/index.md

  - The star owning player denoted by its colour
  - The star's total garrison
  - The star's infrastructure (Economy, Industry, Science)
- - Whether the star has a warp gate
+ - Whether the star has a chicken farm

 Click on a star to view the star statistics in detail.
 This screen displays all of the information related to the star.
 In order displayed in the image, is the